OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_eval_ofs/ug_eval_script_ofs_f2000x.md

 This script uses the following set of software tools which should be installed using the directory structure below.
 Tool versions can vary.

 * Quartus<sup>&reg;</sup> Prime Pro Software : The software can be downloaded [here](https://www.intel.com/content/www/us/en/software-kit/794624/intel-quartus-prime-pro-edition-design-software-version-23-4-for-linux.html).
-For details on installation of required patches and quartus installation, refer to section 4.2 of the [Shell Developer Guide: OFS for Agilex® 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/f2000x/dev_guides/fim_dev/ug_dev_fim_ofs/).
+For details on installation of required patches and quartus installation, refer to section 4.2 of the [Shell Developer Guide: OFS for Agilex™ 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/f2000x/dev_guides/fim_dev/ug_dev_fim_ofs/).
 * Synopsys<sup>&reg;</sup> VCS Simulator : The simulator can be downloaded in the Synopsys page [here](https://www.synopsys.com/verification/simulation/vcs.html)
 * Siemens<sup>&reg;</sup> Questa<sup>&reg;</sup> Simulator : The simulator can be downloaded in the Siemens page [here](https://eda.sw.siemens.com/en-US/ic/questa/simulation/advanced-simulator/)